uc-bd2k/Pilincs/README.md

 ### Modify configuration

- To adjust the application to your needs look at:
+ To adjust the application to your needs look at
  ```
  /src/main/resource/application.yml
  ```